nburgdorfer/sample_website/about/index.md

 comments: false
 ---

 <center>Hi, I'm Nathaniel.
-I am a software developer, a Computer Science Undergrad at Stevens Institute of Technology, and an all-out coffee enthusiast</center>
+I am a software developer, a Computer Science Undergrad at Stevens Institute of Technology, and an all-out coffee enthusiast.
+The rest of bio...</center>

 ## Interests
 ###Interest 1